 Approval.
 All new and ongoing Industrial Affiliate Programs must be approved annually by the cognizant Dean of the school or independent laboratory and the Vice Provost and Dean of Research.
 The Dean of Research has delegated this responsibility to the Industrial Contracts Office (ICO) within the Office of Technology Licensing.
 Faculty who wish to establish a new Industrial Affiliate Program or to continue an existing program must complete and submit the “Request for Approval/Renewal of Affiliate Program” to their cognizant dean’s office for approval.
 The cognizant dean’s office will send the approved Request form to ICO.
 ICO will coordinate its review and approval of each new and ongoing industrial Affiliate Programs with the relevant school dean’s office or, for the independent laboratories, the office of the Dean of Research.

-Company Access.
-Access to membership in Industrial Affiliate Programs should be available equally to all companies prepared to meet the obligations of membership as set forth by each Affiliate Program, subject to constraints of the program’s size and focus.
-Affiliate Programs may offer members facilitated access to Stanford's research programs, research results, and to relevant faculty and students.
+Company Engagement.
+Membership in Industrial Affiliate Programs should be available equally to all companies prepared to meet the obligations of membership as set forth by each Affiliate Program, subject to constraints of the program’s size and focus and, in rare cases, to the approval of the Vice Provost and Dean of Research.
+Affiliate Programs may offer members active engagement with Stanford's research programs, relevant faculty, and students.

 Program Director.
 Each Affiliate Program must have a faculty director, who is a voting member of the Academic Senate.
 The director is responsible for compliance with Industry Affiliate Program policies and guidelines.
 Directors are accountable for program activities and assuring appropriate program expenditures.